All Episodes

 There won't be any of that.

-Jericho's going to move in there and try to dominate everything and take over this pride.
+Jericho is going to move in there and try to dominate everything and take over this pride.

 Well, now the mother of Cecil's kids, knowing full well that their babies are in jeopardy, might automatically go into heat to try to distract Jericho with sex, like women always do, from their other activities.

-If they can go into heat and get Jericho all hot and bothered, then Jericho go in there and produce more lions with the mothers of Cecil's kids, thereby saving their own kids and giving birth to Jericho's kids and give a brand new pride birth.
+If they can go into heat and get Jericho all hot and bothered, then Jericho will go in there and produce more lions with the mothers of Cecil's kids, thereby saving their own kids and giving birth to Jericho's kids and give a brand new pride birth.

-You've got half brothers and half-sister lions.
+You've got half-brothers and half-sister lions.

 But I have not made any of this up.